 Collaborating with others means you need to be accountable to not only yourself, but also your group members who are dependent on you.
 This is where time management skills come in.
 Being able to prioritize your tasks and schedule them out accordingly is key to ensuring you can meet deadlines and complete the work that your team is counting on you to deliver.

 Teams can’t collaborate if they can’t communicate.
 The good news is there are many digital tools available to help you collaborate with colleagues virtually—beyond just email, because as we know, email isn’t always the best way to get in touch with someone:

 Here are some of the best collaboration tools that you and your team should have on your radar.

-RingCentral’s desktop and mobile app is an all-in-one team collaboration and communication tool that makes teamwork through every channel seamless.
-It includes video calls, chat, file sharing, and task management features and can even integrate with apps like Google Drive, Trello, and Jira.
+RingCentral’s desktop and mobile app is an all-in-one communication tool that makes teamwork through every channel seamless.
+It includes video calling, messaging, file sharing, and task management features and can even integrate with apps like Google Drive and Google Calendar:

-You can use it to start conversations with customers across multiple touchpoints and answer their questions faster by collaborating in real time across departments over a call, message, or video conference—all in the same app:
+You can use it to start conversations with clients and teammates across multiple touchpoints and answer their questions faster by working together in real time across departments over a call, message, or video conference—all in the same app:

 🕹️ Get a hands-on look at how RingCentral works by booking a product tour:

 💰 You can also use this calculator to see roughly how much your business could save by using RingCentral to support your team’s communication with each other—and clients.